ultimate271/notes/dastoyevsky/brothers01.01.md

 the slightest encouragement.
 She seems to have been the only woman who made no particular appeal to his senses.

-### On the unhealthy marraige between Fyodor and Adelaïda
+### On the unhealthy marraige between Fyodor and Adelaïda, leading to her leaving him
 Immediately after the elopement Adelaïda Ivanovna discerned in a flash that she had no feeling for her husband but contempt.
 The marriage accordingly showed itself in its true colors with extraordinary rapidity.